Senior Banking & Compliance Executive | Enterprise CMS Transformation | Regulatory Governance Leadership

 Designed the future-state compliance operations model across testing governance, regulatory exam management, complaints oversight, reporting, Archer workflow integration, issue remediation, staffing, and AI-enabled modernization under supervisory pressure.

-Strengthened first-line consumer lending compliance governance across large mortgage and retail portfolios through disparate impact monitoring, HMDA integrity, ECOA/Reg B controls, complaint analytics, and regulator-facing readiness across a sustained 13-year engagement.
+Strengthened first-line consumer lending compliance governance across mortgage and retail portfolios through disparate impact monitoring, HMDA integrity, ECOA/Reg B controls, complaint analytics, and regulator-facing readiness.

 Published Work